iliabylich/ruby-ractors-and-concurrent-data-structures/src/counter_the_wrong_way.md

 Here we:

 1. Declare metadata of the native data type that will be attached to instances of our `PlainCounter` Ruby class
-    1. It has default deallocation logic (because we don't allocate anything on creation)
+    1. It has default deallocation logic that does nothing (because we don't allocate anything on creation)
     2. It's marked as `RUBY_TYPED_FROZEN_SHAREABLE`, this is required or otherwise we'll get an error if we call `Ractor.make_shareable` on it
 2. Then there's an allocating function (which basically is what's called when you do `YourClass.allocate`):
     1. It calls `TypedData_Make_Struct0` macro that defines an `obj` variable (the first argument) as an instance of `klass` (second argument) with data of type `plain_counter_t` that has size `PLAIN_COUNTER_SIZE` (the one we generated with `bindgen`) and has metadata `plain_counter_data`.
 The memory that is allocated and attached to `obj` is stored in the given `counter` argument.